Thunderbolts*: Plot

 Realizing that the only way to stop the Void is from within, Yelena enters the darkness to reach Bob's consciousness.
 She faces her haunted past as a Black Widow, and finds Bob hiding in a recreation of his childhood bedroom where he hid from his abusive father.
 The other Thunderbolts join them, and together they face off with Bob's various traumas and drug addiction until they reach his memory of the Sentry procedure in the Kuala Lumpur laboratory.
 They find the Void and are swiftly overpowered.
 Bob's attempts to fight back threaten to consume him completely, until the Thunderbolts hug Bob and affirm their belief in him, empowering him to regain control and overcome the Void.
 Light returns to the city and the victims are freed.
 With the threat of the Void neutralized, the Thunderbolts prepare to apprehend de Fontaine, but she manipulates public perception by staging a press conference in which she introduces the team as the New Avengers and takes credit for their actions.
-The group goes along with the announcement, but Yelena quietly tells de Fontaine, "We own you now."
+The group goes along with the announcement, but Yelena quietly tells de Fontaine "we own you now."

 In a post-credits scene set fourteen months later, the New Avengers and Bob discuss a growing feud with Sam Wilson, who has his own Avengers team and is suing the New Avengers for trademark infringement.
 There is also an ongoing problem in outer space, and the group are interrupted when the Watchtower detects the arrival of an extra-dimensional spacecraft that has a large "4" emblem on the side.
-(Note: This scene was directed by Avengers: Doomsday (2026) directors Anthony and Joe Russo during production of that film.
+(Note: This scene was directed by Anthony and Joe Russo during production on the film Avengers: Doomsday (2026).
 The spacecraft was identified off-screen as belonging to the Fantastic Four from the alternate reality Earth-828.)